stuartmaxwell/djpress-publish-mastodon/README.md

 Once configured, the plugin works automatically.
 When you publish a new blog post, it will be posted to your Mastodon account using the configured message.

+If you configure the `microblog_category` settings, posts that belong to that category will be posted to Mastodon with the full content and no link back to the original post.
+Note that Mastodon does not support HTML content and it also won't render the Markdown as rich text.
+In other words, any Markdown syntax you use in the post will be displayed in the Mastodon toot as-is.

 **Note** that a published post will only be published to Mastodon once - the first time it is saved and with `is_published = True`.
 This plugin keeps track of which posts have been published to Mastodon and won't publish them